LarKenTR/An-l-OgarPlus/README.md

 Copy of ogar that I heavily modified, and will continue to update.
 The [OgarProject](https://ogarproject.com) owns Ogar, and I do not claim it as mine!
 Original Ogar found [here](https://github.com/OgarProject/Ogar)

+## Slow Progression
+I don't have that much time for this project anymore unfortunately.
+I will still update occasionally, but the rest will be from Porama.
+He is not required to update, but can when he chooses.
+In my opinion, Ogar is semi-broken until Ogar 2.
+#### Problems/Glitches that I have found:
+* Have to be bigger than your pieces to merge
+* Small food eats players on occasion
+* Switching gamemodes is poorly coded
+* Splitting mechanics are cheap
+* Bot pathing = Headless Chicken

+I know this project is made by a small team and such, but the development has come to almost a complete stop since Ogar 2's announcement.
+I would fix the problems myself, as this is a modified copy, but as mentioned before I don't have much time.

 ## Ogar-Plus Remote
 #### [Ogar-Plus Remote - Windows](https://github.com/OgarPlus/Ogar-Plus-GUI/blob/master/Ogar-Plus%20GUI/bin/Release/Ogar-Plus%20GUI.exe?raw=true)

-* control your Ogar-Plus server remotely
+* Control your Ogar-Plus server remotely
 * You will need port 556 to be open
-* need .NET Framework 4.5.2 or newer to use
+* Need .NET Framework 4.5.2 or newer to use
 * Now available only on Windows

 ## Obtaining and Using